 -

-.
+So if somewhere in code I need to notify queue with.task_done()I cannot be sure that I notify about an object which I got withQueue.get.
 Some other functions may have already notified queue when current function was awaiting. -

-function does not care about the number of items in the queue.
-In code you can see that I callQueue.qsize()
+Queue.joinfunction does not care about the number of items in the queue.
+In code you can see that I callQueue.qsize()afterawait queue.join().
+And it returns non-zero value.

-I guess here should be a check of theqsize
+I guess here should be a check of theqsize.

-calls instead of actual number of items in queue?
+Why doesQueueclass watch at the internal counter oftask_donecalls instead of actual number of items in queue?

-with unprocessed items in queue.
+So if somewhere in your codetask_donewill be called by mistake you will anyway pass throughqueue.join()with unprocessed items in queue.
 I would not like this behaviour.

 It would be nice to have at least some warning in such cases.